vktrannguyen/MLSF-protocol/README.md

 You will find herein the code (Python scripts, Jupyter notebooks), the input and output files related to our Nature Protocols paper:

-Tran-Nguyen, V. K. & Ballester, P. J. A practical guide to machine-learning scoring for structure-based virtual screening.
-Nat.
-Protoc.
-(2022)
+Tran-Nguyen, V. K. & Ballester, P. J. A practical guide to machine-learning scoring for structure-based virtual screening. *Nat.
+Protoc.* (2022)

-The Python scripts and Jupyter notebooks are found in the Protocol_Code folder.
+The code is found in the *Protocol_Code* folder.

 The input and output files for a target (ACHE, HMGR, PPARA) are found in the corresponding folder.